 Located: 950 NW 3rd Ave, Miami, FL 33136 (Overtown); or 14511 NW 27th Ave, Opa-Locka, FL 33054 (Opa-Locka)

 Close your eyes every time you take a bite at Sunday’s Eatery, and you’ll swear you were back home in your mother’s kitchen.
 Food brings back the nostalgia of summertime family reunion cookouts when everyone crowds the grill hoping to get the first plate.

-Sunday’s eatery is a black-owned restaurant started by famed Miami rapper, Trick Daddy, who even keeps one of his plaques inside!
-And while his numerous chart-topping hits have made him a household name in the past, it’s his restaurant that’s become a tourist attraction in itself for people spending a day in Miami.
+Sunday’s eatery is a black-owned restaurant started by famed Miami rapper Trick Daddy, who even keeps one of his plaques inside!
+And while his numerous chart-topping hits have made him a household name in the past, his restaurant has become a tourist attraction for people spending a day in Miami.

 Don’t be surprised to see a line already waiting outside by the time Sunday’s Eatery opens up every day at 11 am.
 But their efficient ordering process is sure to get you in the door and food delivered to you shortly after.
 Lucky patrons can dine in the ocean-inspired restaurant with cool blue accents.

 Soul food classics, including Cornish hens, fried ribs, chicken or turkey wings, and candied yams, are just a few of the delicious items on the menu that put you in a good moon with every bite.